Montclair, New Jersey: Bus

 Montclair State University has shuttle buses going around its campus.

-The township of Montclair operates a jitney in the evening from the Bay Street train station to the southern end of Montclair.
+The township of Montclair operates its own jitney in the evening, from the Bay Street train station to the southern end of Montclair.

 Rail

-Running through Montclair is the Montclair-Boonton Line, serving New York Penn Station via Hoboken Terminal to the east, and Hackettstown to the west.
+Running through Montclair is the Montclair-Boonton Line, serving New York Penn Station and Hoboken Terminal to the east, and Hackettstown to the west.
 Seven NJ Transit Rail stations serve Montclair: Bay Street, Walnut Street, Watchung Avenue, Upper Montclair, Mountain Avenue, and Montclair Heights in Montclair, and Montclair State University station in the Great Notch area of Little Falls.
 Only Bay Street station has weekend train service.

 Montclair has a long history of railroads.
 The first railroad to Montclair was built in 1856 by the Newark and Bloomfield Railroad.
 It terminated at a station in Downtown Montclair.
 First the Morris and Essex Railroad, then the Delaware, Lackawanna and Western Railroad leased the line.

 In 1868, the Montclair Railway built another line through Montclair, which caused disputes leading to Montclair's separation from Bloomfield.
 Shortly afterward it was taken over by the New York and Greenwood Lake Railway, a subsidiary of the Erie Railroad.
 A third railroad to Morristown was planned in 1860 and construction began, but the Panic of 1873 ended the project.
 In 1912 the Lackawanna Railroad built a large terminal at the end of their line.
 The Erie and Lackawanna Railroads later merged, forming the Erie-Lackawanna Railroad, which operated both lines for many decades.
 They were next operated by Conrail for approximately one year, after which NJ Transit took over passenger operations and Conrail continued freight operations.
 Meanwhile, the 1912 terminal was closed in 1981 and converted into shops.
 This station was replaced by the Bay Street station.
 In 2002, the two railway lines were connected with the construction of the Montclair Connection.

+Healthcare

+Mountainside Medical Center, also known as Mountainside Hospital, is a 398-bed acute-care hospital located in Montclair that serves Northern Essex County.
+A part of the Hackensack Meridian Health, Mountainside Hospital is one of only two for-profit hospitals in New Jersey.
+It is also a clinical campus and affiliate of the New York Institute of Technology College of Osteopathic Medicine and provides clinical clerkship education for the medical school's osteopathic medical students.
+As of 2020, Mountainside Hospital provides 12 specialties and hosts 47 full-time interns and residents.